 Sayulita’s Restaurants / Bars / Cafes

-One of the reasons we enjoy visiting Sayulita is because of all the food options.
+Another reason we enjoyed visiting Sayulita is because of all the food options.

 Feel free to explore your own taste buds, but here are some of our favorite places for food and drinks in Sayulita!

-Authentic Mexican: Mary’s, El Itacate, Yeikame, Los Corazones, Aaleyah’s Nachos & Wings, Alquimista
+Authentic Mexican: Mary’s, El Itacate, Aaleyah’s Nachos & Wings, Alquimista

-Popular spots: ChocoBanana, La Rustica, Tierra Viva, La Esperanza, Barracuda, Organi-K
+Popular spots: ChocoBanana, La Rustica, Tierra Viva, Barracuda, Organi-K

-Best bars: Atico Swing Bar, Don Pato’s, Escondido, Don Pedro’s, El Conejo
+Best bars: Atico Swing Bar, Don Pato’s, Don Pedro’s

-Cool cafes: Miscellanea Cafe, Alquimista, Mexicolate, Yah-Yah, Casa Gourmet French Bakery
+Cool cafes: Miscelanea Cafe, Alquimista, Mexicolate, Yah-Yah, Casa Gourmet French Bakery

 You don’t want to miss out on Sayulita’s boho-chic shopping scene!
 Sayulita is loaded with Mexican artisanal decor and souvenirs, plus earthy, bohemian clothing, jewelry, and more.
 It’s not cheap, though, but it’s possible to find good deals.